WilliamAckerman/william-ackerman-portfolio/frontend/README.md

 The "Skills" section of the homepage displays five of my "featured" skills, or skills that I am notably proficient in.
 A link to the skills page is also provided.

 The "About Me", "Contact", and "View Resume/CV" sections of the homepage are in similar formats; a short blurb and a link to their respective pages.

+Finally, the end of the page features a section stating the effective date of this website's Privacy Policy.

 ### Projects